dangaiden/blog/content/post/2022/cka-exam-experience.md

 - More exercises: https://github.com/StenlyTU/K8s-training-official
 - The Killer.sh test provided by the Linux training foundation is extremely helpful.

-## Useful things I have learnt but aren't mandatory for the exam
+## Useful things I have learnt but NOT ALL are mandatory for the exam

 - Useful "shortcuts" to use (use them as exported variables or aliases)